Trinity Sunday Liturgy, Songs, and Prayers

 Luke Redington, vocals

 Today’s liturgy is based on the Book of Common Prayer, 2019, the Renewed Ancient Eucharistic Rite, p.
-123-138, with additions from the Church of England’s Times and Seasons liturgical supplement for Lent, and an excerpt of a Litany from Celtic Fire (Robert Van de Weber).
+123-138, with additions from the Church of England’s Times and Seasons liturgical supplements for Easter, and a prayer from the Church in Ghana, found in An African Prayer Book, by Desmond Tutu.

 mer·cy